trollcop/recskapa/README.md

   types:
     - SKY
   command: recskapa -a 0 -l <satellite> -f <freq> -p <polarity> -b -s - -

+- name: TBS6209SE(A)
+  types:
+    - SKY
+  command: recskapa -a 0 -f <freq> -b -s - -
 ```

+ - Note, SkyPerfecTV Hikari places all 20 transponders in VHF/UHF frequency range between 112.8 and 587.3 MHz.
+Main NIT can be obtained by tuning
+   64-QAM DVB-C channel at 375 MHz and doing NIT scanning.
- - Note, it's still possible to use channel configuration file below, but not required as all tuning details are now provided inside channels.yml.
+ - Note, it's still possible to use channel configuration file below, but not required for either satellite or hikari service as all tuning details are now provided inside channels.yml.
  - To use channels config, add -c /path/to/channel.conf, omit -l, -f , -p arguments and call the command like so:
  ```
   recskapa -c /path/to/channel.conf -a 0 -b -s <channel> - -
  ```
+ - Note, channel.conf is not supported for hikari service.

  ## Channel configuration

  - See included `skapa.conf`
+ - Not required when tuning Skapa Hikari

  ```
 # JCSAT 4B    (124) Tone